Scanguard Review: Quick Expert Summary

 Scanguard’s Password Vault is only available as an additional purchase on the Scanguard online marketplace.
-This isn’t a good value, especially when competitors like Norton and Avira include a password manager in their free antivirus suite.

 As for functionality, I had some issues with the Password Vault feature.
 There’s no option to import passwords from a previous password manager into Scanguard’s Password Vault.
 This is a huge inconvenience for anybody already using their browser’s password manager or a third-party password manager.